 Most of us have had bad experiences with whole wheat baked goods.
 If they are not baked correctly, they can be dry, tasteless, and really unappealing.
 However, learning a few tricks can help solve any of these issues.

 I love baking with whole wheat flour, and have done it for a long time!
-Here are the recommendations I have for this.
+Here are the recommendations I have for you if you are new to baking with this ingredient.

-If you are new to baking with whole wheat, start in moderation.
+- Start in moderation.
 This recipe calls for a mix of whole wheat and white flour.
-This is a great blend to start with.
+This is a great blend to start working with in baking.

 You sure can!
 Roast your pumpkin, then strain slightly to remove most of the excess liquid.
 I like to cook it for a few minutes on the cooktop after roasting.